"Music is the breath of our being."

-Craver's journey began in 1970s Appalachia and carried him west in the 1980s, sleeping in deserts and caves, sharing music among train porters and wanderers in places like Yosemite and Santa Fe.
-Fiddling led him into academia as a first-generation scholar earning degrees in English and Theology, where his life continued to follow the wild threads of romance, story, and song.
-A published poet, Shawn's work has appeared in Coelecanth Journal, And/Both Magazine, and other journals.
-A novel is now at hand, populated by grave diggers, witches, and wart cures.
+Craver's journey began in Appalachia and carried him west, where he slept in deserts and caves among train porters, poets, and vagabonds in places like Yosemite and Santa Fe.
+A writer as well as a wanderer, his poems have appeared in Coelacanth Journal, And/Both Magazine, and America's Best Emerging Writers.
+A novel is at hand, populated by grave diggers, witches, and wart cures.

-Not content to be out done by "no-accounts and ne'er do wells", Shawn carries the burden of being a five-time Maryland State Banjo Champion (clawhammer) and a former Mid-Atlantic Mandolin Champion—a title he jokes he won "only because I had the most strings in tune, seven out of eight."
-He adds, "In Jewish mysticism, seven signifies the completion of nature and eight the transcendence of nature, so I suppose that's the best I can make winning a mountain picking contest sound."
+Not to be outdone by his fellow "no-accounts and ne'er-do-wells," Shawn is a five-time Maryland State Banjo Champion and former Mid-Atlantic Mandolin Champion—a title he jokes he won "only because I had the most strings in tune, seven out of eight."
+As he adds, "In Jewish mysticism, seven signifies the completion of nature and eight the transcendence of it—so that's the best I can make winning a mountain picking contest sound."

 © 2026 Shawn Craver shawncraverbooking@protonmail.com